cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 parameters:

 ~~~
    n -  The number of bytes output by the hash function.
-This
+For
-        specification supports only SHA-256 [SHS], with n=32.
+        SHA-256 [SHS], n=32.

    H -  A preimage-resistant hash function that accepts byte strings
         of any length, and returns an n-byte string.
-This
-        specification supports only SHA-256 [SHS].

    w -  The width in bits of the Winternitz coefficients.
 [HASHSIG]
         supports four values for this parameter: w=1; w=2; w=4; and